BGR-EGHA/LSAT-Documentation/source/PROJECT/Project/ProjectInfo.rst

 WebMap requires an internet connection to display the `OpenStreetMap <https://www.openstreetmap.org>`_ layer.

 The WebMap is stored in /workspace/\*project name\*.html.
-It is independet of LSAT so it can be shared among peers and colleagues.
+It is independent of LSAT so it can be shared among peers and colleagues.